blackkara/polymer-sample-app-business/README.md

 sends data to server
 *   specified period
-*   as soon as geo-location obtaines
+*   or, when as soon as geo-location obtaines

 phone-business needs remote url for sending data.